Saphenion®: long-time results of vein glue

 Saphenion®: Long-time results of vein glue – therapy for adolescents

 Since 2000 catheter-supported procedures have been introduced into the therapy of truncal varicose veins – microfoam, radio wave, laser, superheated steam, and vein glue.
 Long-term results are now available – the radio wave and the vein glue have also been proven to be effective in large-caliber veins > 1.5 cm in diameter.
 There is no more reason to exercise restraint with the young patient.
-No longer a reason to practice a medically senseless wait-and-see attitude with the proven varicose vein because of radical surgical techniques.
-This no longer heals, not with cream, gel, or tablet, and not even with compression stockings!
+There is no longer a reason to practice a medically senseless wait-and-see attitude with the proven varicose vein because of radical surgical techniques.
+This no longer heals, not with cream, gel, or tablet, or even with compression stockings!

 On the contrary, catheter procedures offer considerable advantages, especially for the young patient group, when considering radical surgical techniques‘ side effects and complications.
 And fully thought of the end of the therapy options, the cold „non-thermal“ procedures vein glue and microfoam are the best for the therapy of young patients.
 No anesthesia, no extensive anesthesia – injections and with the VenaSeal® vein glue no more compression stockings.
 And we achieve immediate mobility for the adolescent patient.